pippinbarr/racers/process/variations.md

 ## The Shining

 The music, the trees, the gradual going up into the mountains, ending at the house.
 Slower?
 Or at a race speed with fast music?
 That's funny...

+### 2025-11-11

+Starting on this by looking at my previous version of The Shining and I think just taking its tree asset and colours and even the actual path and sequencing.
+And then I can take the hotel at the end for my "cut scene" as well.
+So basically just racing past that stuff, no turning, fast, fast music, hey presto?
+Yeah.
+Yeah I think so hey presto.
+Basically it's:

+- Lake on left trees on right
+- Trees on left and right
+- Snow trees on left and right
+- End

+Doable.
+Maybe make the car yellow as well.
+Whee.

 ## PONG